 Boot soles are designed to support the foot, keep it warm & dry, absorb shock and provide traction.
 Any of these functions can be compromised by a damaged sole.

-Definitely, when you are out camping, you have to go for repair, unless you are carrying an extra pair of boots.
-You need to be carrying the proper materials, though, or you cannot make the repair.
-Also check out our article on how to choose the best hiking boots for your next adventure.
+When you are out camping, you have to go for repairs, unless you are carrying an extra pair of boots.
+You need to be carrying the proper materials, though, or you cannot repair.

 There are some cases in which a sole is so badly damaged, it cannot be repaired satisfactorily.
 In these cases, go for a temporary fix which will last the duration of your trip, and then get the sole replaced professionally.